jump-dev/PolyJuMP.jl/README.md

 @variable(model, a)
 @constraint(model, a * x * y^2 + y^3 >= a * x)
 ```
+Determining the nonnegativity of a multivariate polynomial is however NP-hard so sufficient conditions
+are used instead.
-you need to specify how to interpret this nonnegativity constraint.
+You need to specify which sufficient condition is used explicitly.
 To use Sum-of-Arithmetic-Geometric-Exponentials (SAGE), use
 ```julia
 import PolyJuMP
 PolyJuMP.setpolymodule!(model, PolyJuMP.SAGE)